-It is a requirement that all external students take part in an Exit Interview conducted with Curtin University staff via video or phone conference.
-This will occur sometime within the last two weeks of the Internship and will also include the Mentor Teacher and Supervisor if possible.
+It is a requirement that all external students take part in a Pulse Check conducted with the Curtin University Unit Coordinator.
+The Pulse Check model prioritises checking in with the pre-service teacher and their mentor(s) during weeks 3-5 to discuss placement progression.
 Further details regarding this will be announced in Blackboard closer to the time.